The following is a categorized set of FAQs divided into the following categories:

 Right now, Evergreen has multiple agencies and special districts serving our community in most of the areas a town government would otherwise manage: emergency response, public schools, parks and recreation, water and sewer, public art, and public transportation.
 But there is no single agency looking out for our infrastructure.
 The ELID would identify specific infrastructure projects and use the Evergreen Legacy Fund revenue to build them.

 For more information about the ins and outs of Evergreen incorporation, we recommend reviewing an excellent article by Linda Kirkpatrick on the subject here.

-In short, the ELID is designed to identify specific infrastructure projects and use the sales tax revenue to build and maintain them, not to change our culture.
+In short, the ELID is designed to identify specific infrastructure projects and use the ELF revenue and grants to build and maintain them, not to change our culture.
 ELID represents the opposite of dilapidation: it is aimed to preserve the safety of our residents and visitors.
 It is an effort spear-headed by volunteer locals who are working tirelessly to create the ELID with enormous amounts of community input.
 We will be requesting that the County create the ELID to provide these resources to Evergreen that would not otherwise be possible.

 No. There is only one Evergreen and our desire is to preserve it, not replace it.
 Our aim is simply to enhance our infrastructure so it lives up to the exceptional quality of life that brought us all here.

 Because right now our unique mountain character is at risk from over-use and under-repair, especially in our highest use areas.
 If we don’t do something now, we run the risk of not generating adequate funds to address the scale of infrastructure projects that require attention.

 ELID’s duration is being developed in the District’s formation process.
 Its sunsetting would be based on the completion timelines of the proposed improvement projects.
 Once the initial ELID timeline passes, it is possible to restart the project generation process and begin anew.
 The community would be able to decide on its future.